fenago/katacoda-scenarios/azure-functions/azure-functions-python-tensorflow/steps/3/text.md

 - **end:** This is the final result and full implementation for your reference
 - **resources:** Contains the machine learning model and helper libraries
 - **frontend:** A website that calls the function app

-**Note:** We will provide values and finish generating the project in the next step.